Related Links

 Figure 3.
 This diagram illustrates how to divide each cat's face into 12 regions for data collection.

-3. In your lab notebook, make a data table, like the one below, with a row for each cat and a column for each region of the face.
+3. In your lab notebook, make a data table, with a row for each cat and a column for each region of the face.
 For each cat, record whether the cat's fur is black or orange for each region of the face.

 1. Since black and all shades of brown are created by the browning gene (the variations are different alleles of the same gene), record any shade of black or brown as "black" in your data table.